-Who has low mortgage rates in Kansas?
+Who has the best mortgage rates in Kansas?

 I’m looking for a primary, single-family home in for , and credit score.